TV Tropes Needs Your Help

 - Slag is an Eridium byproduct and it's all over the place in some parts of this game.
 It tends to cause crazy mutations in people, so it's the most likely cause of all those weird-as-hell Goliaths and other mutants.

-- Constant overexposure leads to true physical dependence on it to live, as is the case of Angel.
+- Constant overexposure leads to total physical dependence, as is the case with Angel.